What Are Ferrets Anyways?

 Do Ferrets Make Good Pets?

 In modern days, ferrets are primarily kept as pets and companions.
 They are goofy, silly little creatures with incredible intelligence and a strong propensity towards mischief.
 The scientific name for ferret, Mustela putoris furo, means “smelly little thief”- and little thieves they are!
 Ferrets love to steal toys, keys, socks, your heart, and anything they can get their teeth on, and hide them away in secret “stashes.”
-They will charm you with their wild Weasel War Dances, their adorable Dooking, their goofy sleeping positions, and their bottomless capacity for love.
+They will charm you with their wild Weasel War Dances, their adorable Dooking, their goofy sleeping positions, and their endless capacity for love.

 Ferrets, like humans, all have different personalities.
 Some ferrets are strong-willed and independent, while others are content to lay in their human’s lap an snuggle for hours.
 Kits (baby ferrets), are very energetic and active and are typically too “busy” playing and exploring to sit still long enough to cuddle.
 But with patience and love, most ferrets will grow into very affectionate adults.
 The more time you invest into bonding with your ferret, the more they will bond with you.

-Ferrets bond very strongly to their cage mates and humans, and will return your love a hundred fold.
+Ferrets bond very strongly to their cage mates and humans, and will return your love a hundred-fold.
 Because of this, they are prone to becoming severely depressed when rehomed or separated from their cage mates; some ferrets have even died from the extreme grief of separation.
 Ferrets are also a LOT of work, and are very prone to a long list of health issues, making them very EXPENSIVE pets to own.
 As an “exotic” pet they require more dedication, research, time, money, and work to provide appropriate care.
 They can live up to 10-11 years, so they are a huge COMMITMENT.

 Please make sure that you are truly COMMITTED and PREPARED before deciding to bring your ferret home.